Bitcoin-ABC/bitcoin-abc/modules/chronik-client/README.md

     onMessage: msg => {
         console.log('Got update: ', msg);
     },
+    onConnect: () => {
+        // Reconnect (including pause/resume) re-sends whatever is already
+        // in ws.subs.
+Do not call subscribeTo* again here — that would
+        // record a second copy of each subscription.
+    },
     onReconnect: e => {
         // Fired before a reconnect attempt is made: console.log('Reconnecting websocket, disconnection cause: ', e);